SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

 Similarly, people with disabilities may struggle with a lack of accessible technology for some tasks~\cite{ahmed2015privacy,ahmed2016addressing,akter2020uncomfortable,fanelle2020blind,hayes2019cooperative,wang2019eartouch,marne2017learning}.
 For example, people with visual impairments reported to Wang \etal the conflict between the need to use screen readers in public and concerns about eavesdropping and safety~\cite{wang2019eartouch}.

-Regarding language accessibility, refugees with developing English skills reported finding difficulty distinguishing legitimate callers from scammers when the call was in English~\cite{simko2018computer}.
-Regarding developmental maturity, Zhao \etal found that children do not completely understand certain online privacy risks due to their age and development~\cite{zhao2019make}.
+\postsubmission{Additionally, r}efugees with developing English skills reported struggling with language accessibility, finding it difficult to distinguish legitimate callers from scammers when the call was in English~\cite{simko2018computer}.
+Zhao \etal found that children do not completely understand certain online privacy risks due to their age and development~\cite{zhao2019make}.

 \paragraph{Access to a sensitive resource} Access to a sensitive resource (\eg sensitive data, credentials, money) can increase the risk of attacks aimed at co-opting this access.
-In most cases, the \users' professional activities provide them privileged access to these resources.
+In most cases, the \users' professional activities provided them privileged access to these resources.

 For example, emergency department staff may be targeted for their access to patient medical data~\cite{stobert2020understanding}, journalists for their access to original source material, such as legal documents or financial records~\cite{mcgregor2016individual, edalatnejad2020datasharenetwork, mcgregor2015investigating}, and executive staff for their ability to approve wire transfers~\cite{cfo-attack}.